AEGEE/MyAEGEE/summeruniversity/SUMMERUNIVERSITY_FOLLOWUPS.md

 ## Bugs

-- `summeruniversity/lib/applications.js:53` - application creation likely crashes on missing or unmatched `body_id` because it dereferences `.name` on a failed lookup.
 - `summeruniversity/lib/helpers.js:242` - apply-permission season logic is hardcoded to `2026`.
 - `summeruniversity/lib/events.js:173` - default season logic is hardcoded to `2026`.
 - `summeruniversity/lib/events.js:272` - edit path also defaults season logic to `2026`.